How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Data Collection

-We further identified suspended accounts by leveraging the \texttt{POST /2/compliance/jobs} endpoint via \texttt{twarc2}.\footnote{\url{https://twarc-project.readthedocs.io/en/latest/twarc2_en_us/#compliance-job}} Specifically, on May 23rd we queried Twitter for all the accounts that shared a tweet in \texttt{UK-RU} and \texttt{FR-22}, obtaining almost 2M users that were suspended by the platform for violating their rules.
-More details about reasons for suspension are available in the Twitter documentation.\footnote{https://help.twitter.com/en/managing-your-account/suspended-twitter-accounts}
+We further identified suspended accounts by leveraging the \texttt{POST /2/compliance/jobs} endpoint via \texttt{twarc2}.\footnote{\url{twarc-project.readthedocs.io/en/latest/twarc2\_en\_us/\#compliance-job}} Specifically, on May 23rd we queried Twitter for all the accounts that shared a tweet in \texttt{UK-RU} and \texttt{FR-22}, obtaining almost 2M users that were suspended by the platform for violating their rules.
+Twitter might suspend an account in a variety of circumstances that range from promoting violence and glorifying crime to hate speech, spam, and impersonation; similarly to other Big Tech platforms, these guidelines are considered among the most stringent \cite{arora2023detecting}.
+More details about reasons for suspension are available in the Twitter documentation.\footnote{\url{help.twitter.com/en/managing-your-account/suspended-twitter-accounts}}